-Configuring the QLogic HBA for hosts running Windows 2000 Server and Windows Server 2003 operating systems
+Configuring the QLogic HBA for hosts running the Windows Server operating system

+This section applies to hosts that are running the Windows 2000 Server, Windows Server 2003, or Windows Server 2008 operating system.
 After you have installed the QLogic HBA and the device driver, you must configure the HBA.